 While Gutman’s process is labour intensive, it is not precious; edges are rough, seams are wonky and images are frayed all over.
 Her mode of sewing is at once tender and aggressive.
 She brings together disparate things in an act of ‘mending’, but violently punctures and rips the materials in order to do so.
 Not a seamstress in the traditional sense, her process is much like painting.
 The stories of the materials intertwine with the imagery to create a layered narrative.

-In May 2023, Gutman was awarded the Archibald prize, making her the youngest winner in 85 years.
-She was one of six exhibiting artists in Primavera at Sydney’s Museum of Contemporary Art Australia in 2022.
+In 2024, Gutman presented her first institutional solo exhibition life in the third person at The Art Gallery of Western Australia.
+She was also commissioned by the Sydney Opera House and Vivid LIVE for the iconic Lighting of the Sails, creating her first video work, Echo.
+In 2023, Gutman was awarded the Archibald Prize, making her the youngest winner in 85 years.
+She was one of six exhibiting artists in Primavera 2022: Young Australian Artists at Sydney’s Museum of Contemporary Art Australia.
 She was a finalist in the 2021 Ramsay Prize at the Art Gallery of South Australia and the 2020 NSW Visual Arts Emerging Fellowship at Artspace Sydney.

 Photography by Magdalene Shapter